 When was Cumberland Hospital established?

-Cumberland Hospital took its first patient in May, 1983.
+Cumberland Hospital admitted its first patient in May 1983.

 What types of patients do you care for?